japer-technology/forgejo-society/README.md

-# forgejo-mind
+# forgejo-society

-Forgejo-Mind is a self-hosted, local-first cognitive forge running on Ubuntu with PostgreSQL and a 16-node Forgejo Actions runner fleet.
+Forgejo-Society is a self-hosted, local-first cognitive forge using Forgejo on Ubuntu.

-All primary documentation now lives in [`/FORGEJO`](FORGEJO/README.md).
+See: [`/FORGEJO`](FORGEJO/README.md) for local installation instructions.

 ---